-Mind over matter: Beating pain and painkillersFebruary 4th, 2014 in Psychology & Psychiatry /
+Mind over matter: Beating pain and painkillersFebruary 4, 2014 in Medicine & Health / Psychology & Psychiatry

 With nearly one-third of Americans suffering from chronic pain, prescription opioid painkillers have become the leading form of treatment for this debilitating condition.
 Unfortunately, misuse of prescription opioids can lead to serious side effects—including death by overdose.
 A new treatment developed by University of Utah researcher Eric Garland has shown to not only lower pain but also decrease prescription opioid misuse among chronic pain patients.